rclanan/backbone.freeze/README.md

-# backbone-immutable-collection
+# backbone-immutable
-Immutable Collections for Backbone.js
+Immutable Collections and Models for Backbone.js